Arvindprksh/arvindprksh.github.io/Projects.md

     - Publication & Award:
      1. 2nd prize in Poster Presentation(IC-LYCS2018) by Asia Pacific Society for Computing and Information Technology(02/11/2018)

+  - **Deep Learning Method of keyword generation by using Doc2Vec and Word2Vec**

+    - Publication & Award:
+     1. 2nd prize in Poster Presentation(IC-LYCS2018) by Asia Pacific Society for Computing and Information Technology(02/11/2018)

+  - **Deep Learning Method of keyword generation by using Doc2Vec and Word2Vec**

+    - Publication & Award:
+     1. 2nd prize in Poster Presentation(IC-LYCS2018) by Asia Pacific Society for Computing and Information Technology(02/11/2018)

-  - **spam text messagg filtering by using Sen2Vec and Feedforward Neural Network -**
+  - **spam text messagg filtering by using Sen2Vec and Feedforward Neural Network**

     - Langugeses : python, C
     - Platforms : Ubuntu16.04, Tensorflow
     - Tools : vim, jupyter notebook
-    - My role : developed and researched all of things related to this project, "Spam Text Filtering by Using Sen2Vec and FeedForward Neural Nework".
+    - My role(alone) : developed and researched all of things related to this project, "Spam Text Filtering by Using Sen2Vec and FeedForward Neural Nework".
 So I published the paper to "The 29th Anuual Conference on Human & Cognitive Language Technology(10/14/2017)" and "The 4th Annual conf. on Computational Science & Computational Intelligence(CSCI 2017)-(12/16/2017)"
 (Kor ver): 문장 벡터와 전방향 신경망을 이용한 스팸 문자 필터링 연구를 진행하였다.
     - Publication & Award:
       1. The 29th Anuual Conference on Human & Cognitive Language Technology(10/14/2017)